timbru31/SilkSpawners/README.md

 enderdragons, ender crystals, primed TNT, boats, or even invalid entities, so be careful.
 Mainly intended for testing purposes, or if you want to spawn modded items not recognized by CraftBukkit.

+dumpEntityMap (false) - Dump a list of entity IDs and their names to the console, as recognized by the native classes (not Bukkit's wrappers).
+This is useful if you want to debug mobs which add new entities.

 verboseConfig (false) - Log verbose configuration information on load.

 spawnerCommandReachDistance (6) - How close you have to be to use the /spawner command.